PelleLille/hsl-docs/postdelivery.rst

   :return: doesn't return, script is terminated

-.. function:: Deliver(recipient, transport)
+.. function:: Deliver(recipient, transportid)

   Deliver the message to a new recipient and/or transport.
 The retry count is reset and the message is queued for immediate delivery.

   :param string recipient: an e-mail address
-  :param string transport: a transport profile
+  :param string transportid: the transportid to be used
   :return: doesn't return, script is terminated

 .. function:: SetMetaData(metadata)